Aragorn1992gb/bookstore-api/README.md

 python manage.py test book
 ```
 #### Note
-If you have conflicts between containers, just remove the containers in your pc and start agian "docker-compose up".
+If you have conflicts between containers, just remove the containers in your pc and start again "docker-compose up".
 If other issues persists, try to make a "docker-compose build" and "docker-compose up" again.